-Last year, even with the COVID19 pandemic, students grew, harvested, and donated over 400 pounds of produce to their community.
+Even with the COVID19 pandemic, students grew, harvested, and donated over 400 pounds of produce to their community.
 Peas, green beans, lettuce, beets, strawberries, spinach and squash were among the selections of produce available from the garden.
-This year, students predict that they will at least double their donations to the public.
+Students predict that they will at least double their donations to the public.
 Each grade level has planted and tended it’s own garden bed.
 Middle school students oversee their beds, and the entire garden, making sure that weeding, watering, and general maintenance is performed correctly.
 By the end of the school year, most garden beds will be ready to start harvesting.
 The harvest will last all the way through the summer, into the next school year.
 This will provide a constant stream of fresh fruit and veggies to the community, and continued educational opportunities in the Fall.